maheswari2418/Infrastructure-Automation/README.md

 - Add HTTPS with ACM + ALB listener on 443
 - Replace hardcoded AMI ID with data source lookup
 - Add autoscaling groups for web/app tiers
+- Add dual NAT gateways (one per AZ) for higher availability
+- Add VPC endpoint for S3 to avoid public internet routes
 - Enable RDS backups and encryption at rest